helm/charts/stable/unifi/README.md

   devices run.
 If you run this as a `NodePort` (the default setting), make sure that there is an external load balancer that is directing traffic from port 8080 to the `NodePort` for this service.

+  the `controllerService` exposes two additional ports:
-- `discoveryService`: This needs to be reachable by the unifi devices on the network similar to the controller `Service` but only during the discovery phase.
+  - `discovery`: This needs to be reachable by the unifi devices on network but only during the discovery phase.
 This is a UDP service.
-- `stunService`: Also used periodically by the unifi devices to communicate with the controller using UDP.
+  - `stun`: Also used periodically by the unifi devices to communicate with the controller using UDP.
 See [this article][ubnt 3] and [this other article][ubnt 4] for more information.

 [docker]: https://hub.docker.com/r/jacobalberty/unifi/tags/
 [github]: https://github.com/jacobalberty/unifi-docker